Immanuel-01/March_Mania/README.md

 - **Log Loss**: 0.29

 ### **4.2 Final Model – XGBoost**
 XGBoost, a tree-based ensemble model, was selected for its ability to handle structured data effectively.
+After hyperparameter tuning, it achieved different results for the men's and women's tournaments:

+- **Men's Tournament:**
+  - **Accuracy**: ~97.98%
+  - **Log Loss**: 0.1564

+- **Women's Tournament:**
+  - **Accuracy**: ~96.05%
+  - **Log Loss**: 0.1029
+XGBoost, a tree-based ensemble model, was selected for its ability to handle structured data effectively.
 After hyperparameter tuning, it achieved:
 - **Accuracy**: ~97.98%
 - **Log Loss**: 0.1564

 ## 5. Model Evaluation

+### **5.1 Feature Importance**
+To determine which features had the most impact on predictions, we analyzed the feature importance scores from the XGBoost model.

+### **5.2 Confusion Matrix**
+The confusion matrix below visualizes the accuracy of our predictions, showing the number of correct and incorrect classifications.

+### **5.3 Win Probability Analysis**
+The scatter plot below illustrates how seed differences correlate with win probabilities, indicating that higher-seeded teams generally have a higher chance of winning.

 We evaluated model performance using:
+We evaluated model performance using:
 - **Confusion Matrix**: Showed that XGBoost correctly classified a majority of game outcomes.
 - **Feature Importance**: Seed difference and rank difference were the strongest predictors.
 - **Win Probability Analysis**: Higher-seeded teams consistently had higher predicted probabilities of winning.

 ## 6. Predictions for March Madness 2024

+To visualize the distribution of predicted win probabilities, we generated the following histogram:

+Using the trained XGBoost model, we generated predictions for the upcoming 2024 tournament.
+The model evaluated **2,278 possible matchups**, ranking teams based on their likelihood of winning.
 Using the trained XGBoost model, we generated predictions for the upcoming 2024 tournament.
 The model evaluated **2,278 possible matchups**, ranking teams based on their likelihood of winning.

 **Example Predictions:**